Fractional Analytic QCD beyond Leading Order

 The results of calculations are shown in Figs. \ref{fig:PTHT} and \ref{fig:APTHT}.
 Here we use the $Q^2$-independent $M$ and $\tilde{\mu}_4$ values taken from (\ref{M,mu}) and the twist-two parts shown in Eqs. (\ref{DBS}) and (\ref{DBS.ma}) for the cases of usual perturbation theory and APT, respectively.

-As can be seen in Fig. \ref{fig:PTHT}, the results obtained using usual couplants are good only at LO and deteriorate as the order of perturbation theory increases.
+As can be seen in Fig. \ref{fig:PTHT}, results obtained using usual couplants are good only at LO and deteriorate as the order of perturbation theory increases.
 The good agreement at LO is due to the use of $\Lambda_{\rm LO}$, which is small (see (\ref{Lambdas})), and therefore the investigated range of $Q^2$ is higher than $\Lambda^2_{\rm LO}$.
 Visually, the results are close to those obtained in ref. \cite{Khandramai:2011zd}, where the twist-four form (\ref{mu4Q2}) has been used.
 Thus, the usage of the ``massive'' twist-four form (\ref{Gpn.mOPE}) does not improve the results, since at $Q^2 \to \Lambda_i^2$ usual couplants become to be singular, that leads to large and negative results for the twist-two part (\ref{DBS}).
 With increasing the perturbation theory order usual couplants become to be singular at larger $Q^2$ values (see Fig. \ref{fig:as1352}) and the Bjorken sum rule tends to negative values with increasing values of $Q^2$.
 Thus, the discrepancy between theory and experiment increases with the increase in the order of the perturbation theory.

 In the case of using MA couplants, our results are close to those obtained in Ref. \cite{Ayala:2018ulm}, which is not surprising, since we used the parameters (\ref{M,mu}) obtained in \cite{Ayala:2018ulm}.
 Moreover, we see that the results based on different orders of perturbation theory are close to each other, in contrast to the case of using the usual couplants.

 So, we see that our results for $\Gamma_1^{p-n}(Q^2)$ in the framework of usual and MA strong couplants are very similar to ones, obtained \cite{Khandramai:2011zd} and \cite{Ayala:2017uzx,Ayala:2018ulm}, respectively.
 In future we plan to extend our present investigations for other (non-minimal) versions of analytic couplants (see \cite{CPCCAGC,3dAQCD} and will study for the Bjorken sum rule $\Gamma_1^{p-n}(Q^2)$ in the framework of these versions.